ymdatta/ASE_Spring24_Project/src/gate.md

 Implementing Naive Bayes in eight lines is not so impressive (since the underlying algorithm is so simple).
-A more interesting example of how SE can simplify AAI is  the 30 lines needed to code up sequential model optimziation (see the rest of this paper).
+A more interesting example of how SE can simplify AI is  the 30 lines needed to code up sequential model optimziation (see the rest of this paper).

 As for other examples where SE+AI leads to simpler SE,